Analyze trends

 Average run 6 |

 Run 3 has been defined as the baseline.
-The average transaction response times contained in the other performance test runs are compared to run 3 only.
+The average transaction response times in the other performance test runs are compared only to run 3.

 In run 3, the average transaction response time for TRX_01 was 2.045.
 The average transaction response time for the same transaction in run 5 was 2.035, representing a slightly faster response time and therefore a slight improvement in the performance of this measurement.
 The percentage difference between the two figures is displayed in brackets, in this case -0.49%.